The Marine: Plot

-The gang arrives at a lodge and decide to rest there for the time being.
+The gang arrives at a lodge and decides to rest there for the time being.
 Meanwhile, Triton is kidnapped by two fugitives who believe he is a police officer looking for them.
 He subdues them and tracks the gang to the lodge.
-He kills Morgan and Bennett then drags the bodies under the lodge, where he again meets Detective Van Buren.
+He kills Morgan and Bennett, then drags the bodies under the lodge, where he again meets Detective Van Buren.

 Kate rushes out of the lodge, but Angela attacks and recaptures her.
 Meanwhile, Triton enters the lodge and finds himself face-to-face with Rome and his gun.
 Van Buren enters the room but points his gun at Triton, revealing himself to be the anonymous partner.
 Rome opens fire on Triton, who uses Van Buren as a human shield, killing him.
 Rome makes his escape and joins up with Angela and Kate before firing at a gasoline tank and blowing up the lodge.
 Triton makes a narrow escape, having been blown into the swamp.

-Rome escapes in Van Buren's car, but abandons it due to a police tracking device.
+Rome escapes in Van Buren's car but abandons it after a police tracking device is activated.
 Angela seduces and kills a truck driver for his truck.
 Triton is arrested by a marine patrol officer, but steals the officer's vessel after handcuffing him.
 He races to the marina that is Rome's destination and jumps on Rome's truck, throwing Angela into the windshield of an oncoming bus, killing her and spilling the diamonds.
 Rome scrapes Triton off the truck by careening through a warehouse, then leaps out just before the truck crashes into a lake.
 Triton engages Rome in hand-to-hand combat and knocks him out before he leaves Rome in the burning warehouse to rescue Kate, who is drowning in the truck.
 A badly-burned Rome returns and tries to choke Triton with a chain, but Triton kills Rome by breaking his neck with the chain.
-The final scene depicts Triton and Kate kissing as the police arrive.
+Triton and Kate kiss as the police arrive.